AllStarsWC/ALLSTARS/README.md

 ### Will Common/ Rare/ Epic versions of get rewards?

 Yes.
-Rewards are based on any scoring players throughout the torunament.
+Rewards are based on any scoring players throughout the torunament depending on tier level.

 ---
 ### Can Common and Rare have duplicates?